gourmetjs/gourmet-ssr/docs/tutorial-2.md

 <div style={{width, margin: "2em auto"}}>
 ```

-This is a pattern that we found very effective: use a CSS framework such as Bootstrap as a base stylesheet globally, and do the additional, per-component customization using the inline style, or other CSS-in-JS libraries such as Emotion, which we will show you in the later steps.
+This is a pattern that we found very effective: use a CSS framework such as Bootstrap as a base stylesheet globally, and do the additional, per-component customization using the inline style, or other CSS-in-JS libraries such as Emotion, which we will show you in later steps.

 Key point here is to utilize the global stylesheet whenever possible, and keep the per-component styling as minimal as possible.
 Because browsers are designed to work best with global CSS stylesheets, minimizing JavaScript based ad-hoc styling will save you from many unexpected issues down the line.